Keeping our nation’s heritage not only preserved, but pristine.

 Since 1996, community-minded citizens have taken part in Park Day events at various sites across the country.
 Activities are chosen by each participating site and can include building trails, raking leaves, painting signs, putting up fences and contributing to site interpretation.
 In addition to the satisfaction that volunteer work brings, participants receive official Park Day water bottles and may have the chance to hear a local historian describe people and events of the past at their site.
 Park Day can also be used to fulfill the service requirements associated with scout groups, student organizations, training corps programs, many school systems, and more.

-Join us this year on April 9th, 2022 as we continue this tradition!
+Join us on April 15th, 2023 as we continue this tradition!

 1. When is Park Day?

 The official date for Park Day 2023 is Saturday, April 15th, 2023.